JuliaGraphics/Luxor.jl/docs/src/tutorial/turtle.md

 end
 ```

 After the first pentagon is drawn by `a_pentagon`, the turtle rotates 72° - so the next pentagon doesn't overlap the previous one.
-We've used `HueShift()` as well, so that each pentagon is drawn in a different color, starting with redw.
+We've used `HueShift()` as well, so that each pentagon is drawn in a different color, starting with red.

 ## More instructions